chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/04-resource-quota-demo.md

 # Resource Quota Demo Workflow

+Kubernetes can restrict the amount of CPU and Memory for application pods.
+This is especially useful when Kubernetes cluster is not set to auto-scale and has contrained resources being shared by multiple teams.

+The revelvant Kubernetes documentation is found [here](https://kubernetes.io/docs/concepts/policy/resource-quotas/)

-These steps are to be executed from the boostrap node itself!
+These steps are to be executed from your local machine!

-## 1. Navigate to the repository directory on the server
+## 1. Navigate to the repository directory on your machine.

 ```
-$ cd /root/hands-on-with-kubernetes-workshop
+$ cd /[LOCATION YOU CLONED THIS REPO]/GKE-hands-on-training
 ```

 ## 2. Execute the application service and deployment